Order my steps in your word. Do not let any iniquity have dominion over me. Psalm 119:133

 so I will observe your precepts.

-135 Make your face shine upon your servant.
+135 Make your face shine on your servant.

 Teach me your statutes.